UoMResearchIT/UoM_AQ_Data_Tools/scripts/EMEP_Data_Extraction/README.md

 - EMEP output files
 - A single WRF output file, for the same domain
 - station metadata file (either `RData` or `csv` format)
+  - this can be obtained by running the AURN download scripts

 Output data is a csv file with the following columns:
 - timestamp